wookey-project/ewok-kernel/doc/faq_security.rst

 Why flash is mapped RX and not Execute only for both user and kernel?
 ----------------------------------------------------------------------

-This is a constraint due .rodata (read only data sections).
+This is a constraint due to .rodata (read only data sections).

 Since .rodata must be readable, executable code and such data have to live together in the same flash area.
 Using different MPU regions to split